Annual health checks with vaccination reviews

 Dogs are particularly prone to ear and skin problems.
 An itchy pet is definitely an unhappy pet.
 There are a variety of causes and treatment ranges from diet modification to allergy testing.
 We recognise that there is no blanket approach to this and often treatments need to be tailored to the individual patient.

-Dr Wood has a keen interest in Ophthalmology as is able to perform to do full eye exams that include assessment of vision, eye-pressure measurements, monitoring of tear production and give advise regarding the removal of lumps and bumps near the eyes.
+Dr Wood has a keen interest in Ophthalmology as is able to perform to do full eye exams that include assessment of vision, eye-pressure measurements, monitoring of tear production and give advice regarding the removal of lumps and bumps near the eyes.

 Lameness and arthritis